“I can’t get to sleep.

 And yet, decades of research have confirmed that inadequate sleep negatively impacts our psychological and physical wellbeing (Markwald & Germain, 2020).

-What if there was a way of improving our sleep and protecting our physical and mental health, without cost, equipment, or drugs?
+What if there was a way to improve our sleep and protect our physical and mental health without cost, equipment, or drugs?

 Well, there is.

 A wealth of recent research tells us that mindfulness holds the answers.

 In this article, we discuss how mindful techniques and supportive environments improve our sleep.
 We review tools including audio, podcasts, apps, and meditations that can ground ourselves in the present and turn off the nighttime mental chatter.

 Mindful practice provides space.
 It enables us to stand apart from our thoughts and observe them without judgment, anger, disappointment, regret, or fear.

 And yet sometimes, when we try to sleep, peace fails us.
 We become too wrapped up in our mental noise.

 Mindfulness appears to offer a solution, and science agrees.

 Research findings confirm that mindfulness leads to improvements in both the quantity and quality of our sleep.
 It also reduces the impact of health conditions associated with a lack of sleep, including mental distress, depression, poor memory, and anxiety (Murnieks et al., 2019; Felder et al., 2017; Greeson et al., 2018; Brisbon & Lachman, 2017).